 A failure of the temperature sensor device or associated electronic circuitry has occurred.
-If the connection to the temperature sensor is faulty, the cooling unit runs continuously (over cool) after 30 seconds delay at power on.
+If the connection to the temperature sensor is faulty or the circuit to the thermistor is open.
+The cooling unit will shut down to keep from freezing the water tank in the refrigerator.
 Test Thermistor.
+There has been a rare occasion where the lower control board will not detect the thermistor.